Skip to Content

 Parenting is difficult when you take extreme positions.
 Being extreme takes a lot of effort.

-Finding a balance will make things a lot easier5.
+Finding a balance will make things a lot easier.5

-For instance, if your difficult child refuses to do homework, let them suffer the natural consequences.
+For instance, if your difficult child refuses homework, let them suffer the natural consequences.
 Don’t chase them.
 Learning, practicing, and submitting homework are their responsibilities, not yours.
 They will learn this from their natural consequences, but they won’t learn it from arguing with you.

 Don’t try to control everything